 Skip to main content

-TL;DR: Identity resolution is how Outlit links anonymous website visitors to known customer profiles.
-When someone browses your site anonymously and later signs up or logs in, Outlit automatically connects their entire history—giving you a complete picture of their journey from first visit to conversion.
+TL;DR: Identity resolution is how Outlit links anonymous website visitors, known contacts, and customer accounts in the customer context graph.
+When someone browses your site anonymously and later signs up or logs in, Outlit connects their history to the right complete customer profile.

 Auto-Identify